 - The annotation(Library="libraryName"), used by the linker to include the library file where the compiled external function is available. - The annotation(Library={"libraryName1", "libraryName2"}), used by the linker to include the library files where the compiled external function is available and additional libraries used to implement it.
-For shared libraries it is recommended to include all non-system libraries in this list. - The annotation(Include="includeDirective"), used to include source files needed for calling the external function in the code generated by the Modelica compiler.
-The included code should be valid C89 code.
+For shared libraries it is recommended to include all non-system libraries in this list. - The annotation(Include="insertedCode"), used to insert function prototypes or definitions needed for calling the external function in the code generated by the Modelica compiler.
+When generating a call to the external function, the "insertedCode" shall be present at the top level somewhere before the point of the call (similar to where include directives are typically placed).
+The Include annotation shall be used in such a way that each external function can be handled in a separate translation unit.
+In particular, different external functions must not have Include annotations providing exported definitions of the same function symbol to avoid linking errors.